williamconnorbean/resume/README.md

   This is my resume formatted in Markdown and deployed to GitHub Pages using the static site generator Jekyll.
 ```
-These variables are used within `resume.html` to provide HTML header information and are accessed via the global Jekyll variable `site`.
+These variables are used within `resume.html` to provide HTML header information.
+They are accessed via the global Jekyll variable `site`.

-### Styling your resume
+### Styling your Resume
 > The separation of our CSS stylesheets from the content of the resume further reinforces Andrew Etter's recommendation to use a lightweight markup language.
 According to Andrew Etter, this creates a natural separation between the content and style; this is ideal for documentation being kept in version control.
 1. Custom CSS can be used to style your resume via custom stylesheets in the `css` directory.
 2. Sytlesheets can be added to `resume.html` by supplying a link to the custom stylesheet in the header information.